 Having no foreign transaction fee is an excellent benefit, especially if you are a frequent traveler.
 There are still cards out there charging a hefty 3% on all foreign purchases.

 Figuring out whether or not to pay the annual fee does take a little extra work.
-Remember that you can easily earn 2% cash back (1% cash back when you buy and 1% cash back as you pay for those purchases) with the Citi® Double Cash Card – 18 month BT offer credit card, which has a $0* annual fee.
+Remember that you can easily Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay with the Citi® Double Cash Card – 18 month BT offer credit card, which has a $0* annual fee.
 That is the baseline return.
 If you spend $2,000 a month, you could earn $480 a year in cash back.
 Can you beat that return?

 If you are a foodie and world traveler, and you spend all $2,000 a month in the dining and travel categories, you can be much better off with Chase.
 If you use your card to redeem for travel or transfer to partners, you should be able to earn at least a 2.5% return.
 That means $20,000 of spend in the dining and travel categories would get you $600 of value before the annual fee.
 After the annual fee of $95 (waived the first year), you would get $505 of value during the ongoing years — which is a better deal than the flat 2% card.
 And there is a reason the Chase Sapphire Preferred® Card is such a great option for travelers: you can get even better returns when you use your miles strategically, and the more you spend in dining and travel categories (above $20,000 a year), the better the card.